Memory Disorders Clinic

 A physician’s referral to the clinic is necessary.
 Following the patient evaluation, a conference is held with the patient, family members, clinic team and other referral sources as appropriate.

-Neurologist Erich Streib, M.D., is the medical director.
+Neurologist Larry Krain, MD, is the medical director.
 He reviews the diagnostic workup, coordinates the plan of care and medication management, and, if requested by the referring physician, initiates a full neurological evaluation.
 Joni Henderson, ARNP, provides the follow up visits for patients in the clinic.

 Other Memory Disorders Team Members include: